Mid-Con Energy - Just Get Through 2017

 - 3.0x leverage ratio

 Don't be surprised if MCEP beats these numbers.
-Historically, MCEP has backloaded their capex, so Q1 may come in higher than expected.
-My take on Q1, and 2017, for that matter is "ehhh".
-Their hedges really will hurt them this year, to the tune of taking away ~2.5M per quarter on an unhedged basis.
+Historically, MCEP has backloaded its capex, so Q1 may come in higher than expected.
+My take on Q1 and 2017 for that matter is "ehhh".
+Its hedges really will hurt it this year to the tune of taking away ~$2.5M per quarter on an unhedged basis.

 Looking Forward

 2017 is most definitely an inflection point for MCEP.
-Should WTI stay where it is (or at least not go down), their leverage ratio should peak in 4Q 2017 at just under 4.0x.
+Should WTI stay where it is (or at least not go down), its leverage ratio should peak in 4Q 2017 at just under 4.0x.
 As such, management execution in 2017 is of paramount importance.
-Should management squeeze out a few extra BOE of production or 10s of cents less in operating costs, MCEP should stay below its 4.0x debt-to-EBITDA no problem.
-However, should they falter, the leverage ratio becomes a problem.
-Just make it through 2017, and things look much brighter.
-Its leverage ratio begins its decline and its operating free cash flow becomes a solid 5MM per quarter.
+Should management squeeze out a few extra BOE of production or 10s of cents less in operating costs, MCEP should stay below its 4.0x debt-to-EBITDA; no problem.
+However, should it falter, the leverage ratio becomes a problem.
+Just make it through 2017 and things look much brighter.
+Its leverage ratio begins its decline, and its operating free cash flow becomes a solid $5MM per quarter.

 Key items to watch in 2017 include:

-- what will the banks do with its borrowing base? - Given its cash flow and debt levels, a borrowing base cut could be in the works.
-I think the most likely scenario is a cut to 125MM.
+- What will the banks do with its borrowing base? - Given its cash flow and debt levels, a borrowing base cut could be in the works.
+I think the most likely scenario is a cut to $125MM.
 Given its net debt position below this, this should not be an issue.
-However, the banks are capricious and we never know what they will do.
+However, the banks are capricious, and we never know what they will do.
 I included a forecast out to 2021 to make the following point.
-My understanding is that banks typically will set the borrowing base based on the company's ability to pay it off over a 5-year period.
-The fact that they get close to paying it off by 2021 further validates my belief that the borrowing base will not be an issue going forward.
+My understanding is that banks typically will set the borrowing base based on the company's ability to pay it off over a five-year period.
+The fact that it gets close to paying it off by 2021 further validates my belief that the borrowing base will not be an issue going forward.

-- What does 13MM in capex get us? - Can MCEP start to grow production or even maintain it.
-In my long-term model, I remain unconvinced (i.e. conservative) that they can maintain - hence my 3% annual decline rate.
-Anything above this would be gravy in my opinion.
+- What does $13MM in capex get us? - Can MCEP start to grow production or even maintain it?
+In my long-term model, I remain unconvinced (i.e. conservative) that it can maintain - hence my 3% annual decline rate.
+Anything above this would be gravy, in my opinion.

 - Hedges - Can MCEP avoid shelling out cash for hedges going forward?
-The infamous $50 puts for this year really sting - lets hope that was a necessary evil in order to play nice with the banks.
+The infamous $50 puts for this year really sting - let's hope that was a necessary evil in order to play nice with the banks.
 I hope to see no-cost hedges going forward in the form of swaps or collars.

 2017 Forecast Sensitivity